getwithashish/Converse3.0/README.md

 > Note: Add the configurations in `.prod.env` for running the backend

-> Note: For production, use production-grade servers like nginx to serve the frontend
+> Note: For production, use production-grade servers like nginx to serve the application

 ### Installation